olta-art/olta.js/README.md

   console.log("documents", colors)
 })
 ```

+We use the [onUpdate](./API.md#oltaonupdatecallback) function to listen for updates.
+And the [getAll](./API.md#oltagetallcollectionid-⇒-arrayobject--undefined) function to read all the current documents in the colors collection

 Looking at your project from the `viewer` in the dashboard you should see an array of all the documents printed to the browser console.